dimitrimarion/compare-map/README.md

 # compare-map

 This app lets you compare maps on the same scale.
 You can also draw shapes on the map.
+You can try it here: [https://www.dimitrimarion.com/comparemap/](https://www.dimitrimarion.com/comparemap/)

 ![Image of Yaktocat](images/screen-map.png)